‘Game of Thrones’ Finale Director: No ‘Romantic Jealousy’ in Tyrion’s Reaction to Jon and Dany’s Boat Sex

 No, for me, it doesn’t mean that at all.
 I really believe that some of Littlefinger’s manipulations of Sansa were working on her, and that there was a question in her mind at some point of what Arya’s motives really were and whether she could trust her.
 And I think there was a feeling from Arya that Sansa saw herself as Lady of Winterfell and that she didn’t deserve to have that title.
 Littlefinger’s strength is that he finds things that are real and finds a way to manipulate the situation around those things.
 And so I do think that there is a germ of truth in all of that.
 Personally, I don’t think that they were putting on this ruse for the entire season.
 I feel like what probably happened is that Bran got involved and he was able to answer a lot of questions and fill in a lot of gaps the both of them had, and later when we see him in the scene with Littlefinger, all the stuff that Bran is saying in that scene is not news to Sansa and Arya.
 So clearly they’ve been apprised of all this stuff before.
 But exactly when that happened is the question.
 Like how early did they know all this and how early did they decide to turn the tables on Littlefinger?
 That’s a bit of a question.
 But I feel that there was a journey for both of those characters through all of that.

-Was it ever explained to you why the Wall’s magic crumbles under wight dragon fire?
-We’ve heard a lot from different characters over the course of the series about the magic that prevents the dead from crossing south, but it looks like that turned out to be a non-factor.
+Was there an explanation for why the Wall’s magic crumbles under wight dragon fire?
+We’ve heard a lot from different characters over the course of the series about the magic that prevents the dead from crossing south.
+Was it the same principle as when the spells around the Three-Eyed Raven’s cave were broken?

 Well I think there’s a sort of received wisdom about certain things, like there was received wisdom about what happened with Rhaegar and Lyanna.
 There’s certain things that people hold as truth, but that are not always necessarily true.
 So there’s received wisdom about the Wall, that it’s absolutely impenetrable.
 But I think what this proves is that actually, that wasn’t the case.
 It wasn’t entirely impenetrable.
 This is an eventuality that nobody ever predicted.
 But this is the one thing that actually makes the Wall vulnerable, and it’s the power of the undead, you know, the undead dragon.
 Who could ever have imagined such a thing could be possible?
 The thing that nobody ever imagines is the thing that actually disproves the accepted wisdom around this.